papermerge/documentation/src/Installation/docker.rst

         postgres_data:

-With above mentioned docker compose file can be used to start |project| REST API backend server which will use PostgreSQL database.
+Above mentioned docker compose file can be used to start |project| REST API backend server which will use PostgreSQL database to store data.

 .. _docker hub: https://hub.docker.com/u/papermerge